tarantool/doc/doc/reference/tooling/tt_cli/configuration.rst

         In all directories specified in ``*_dir`` parameters, ``tt`` creates a directory for each application and instance directories inside it.
-        Names is these directories match the names of applications and instances.
+        Names of these directories match the names of applications and instances.

 *   ``log_maxsize`` -- the maximum size of the log file before it gets rotated, in megabytes.
 Default: 100.